omarmacias/Getting-and-Cleaning-Data-Project/CodeBook.md

 ## Overview
 The data mentioned below was transformed from raw to tidy data by
 * 1. Merging the training and the test sets to create one data set.
-	-This was done by using rbind() and cbind(), and names() was used to change the names correctly.
+	* This was done by using rbind() and cbind(), and names() was used to change the names correctly.
 * 2. Extracting only the measurements on the mean and standard deviation for each measurement.
-	-This was done by using grep()
+	* This was done by using grep()
-* 3. Use descriptive activity names to name the activities in the data set -This was done by using read.table on the activity_labels.txt file
+* 3. Use descriptive activity names to name the activities in the data set
+	* This was done by using read.table on the activity_labels.txt file
 * 4. Appropriately label the data set with descriptive variable names.
-	-This was done by checking the number in the activity column, and if it matched a number it would be changed correctly.
+	* This was done by checking the number in the activity column, and if it matched a number it would be changed correctly.
 * 5. From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject.
-	-This was done by using the plyr library package, aggregate(), order() and using write.table to export the data to a text file.
+	* This was done by using the plyr library package, aggregate(), order() and using write.table to export the data to a text file.

 All of the above was done to the data and run_analysis.R script.